DCA Autumn Conference

 9.25-9.50am Amazon: Angel or Demon? - The Disruptors Disrupted - Why didn't the retail industry take Amazon seriously when it launched?
 Who benefits from their model?
 Is it all bad?
 The boom in Amazon marketplace businesses, would the industry have grown so fast without them?
 Richard Burrell, Digital Media & Retail Commentator (former VP Corporate Development EMEA, QVC) will answer these questions & more.

-9.50-10.15am Programmatic Advertising has become one of hot ticket topics for our sector but how can your business deploy it successfully?
+9.50-10.15am Opportunities in mail.
+Programmatic mail, augmented reality, role of catalogues.
+These have become hot ticket topics for our sector but how can your business deploy mailsuccessfully?
 What is happening in the wider market?
 Where is success being achieved?
-To help bring it all into focus we have Tod Norman of Royal Mail who will share market insight drawn from extensive research into what is working.
+To help bring it all into focus we have Amanda Griffiths of Royal Mail who will share market insight drawn from extensive research into what is working.

 10.15-10.45am The State of the market - challenges, pitfalls & the way ahead: This session chaired by DCA President Nigel Swabey will focus on the state of the market with expert legal advice from David Naylor, Wiggin LLP on issues such as copyright and security.

 11.10-11.30am Increasing Response and ROI for eCommerce with Print and Programmatic Direct Mail™ Solutions: Discover the innovations in mail that are improving response and generating enviable ROI, for some of the UK’s leading ecommerce and mail order brands.
-Mick Coles of Eclipse 4DM and Daniel Dunn, Paperplanes will show you how to utilise fully variable and highly targeted mail solutions, including Programmatic Direct Mail™, to drive traffic, improve conversion and generate increased revenue for your business.
+Mick Coles of Eclipse 4DM and Daniel Dunn, Paperplanes part of the GO Inspire Group will show you how to utilise fully variable and highly targeted mail solutions, including Programmatic Direct Mail™, to drive traffic, improve conversion and generate increased revenue for your business.

 11.30-11.50am Mastering Video Marketing: How do you utilise your video assets for maximum results?
 How do you measure video success?
 What technical tricks can you use to get the most from YouTube, Facebook and other platforms?
 Matt Whelan of The Specialist Works will talk you through the answer to these questions and more, with hands-on tips on video deployment through YouTube, social media and online video platforms.
 Maximising organic video visibility as well as the most effective tactics in paid video promotion.
 Matt will also discuss the role of video within your channel mix and how you translate video KPIs into business success metrics, including integration with TV activity.